 Dangote Cement Plc operates a policy of non-discrimination and considers all employment applications equitably.
-Efforts are made to ensure that the most qualified person is recruited for the position, irrespective of religion, ethnic Group, physical condition or state of origin.
-While no disabled people were employed during the year under review, it is the policy where existing employees become disabled to provide continuing employment under similar or, if possible, adjusted conditions.
-We review our employment policies in line with the strategic objectives of our business and ensure that information is disseminated to employees through various means, including through notice boards and Company emails.
+Efforts are made to ensure that the most qualified person is recruited for the position, irrespective of religion, ethnic group, physical condition or state of origin.
+The Company employed a person with disability during the year under review, and it is the policy of the Company that where existing employees become disabled to provide continuing employment under similar or, if possible, adjusted conditions.
+We review our employment policies in line with the strategic objectives of our business and ensure that information is disseminated to employees through various means, including through notice boards and company emails.
 We consult employees regularly to ensure that their views are considered when making decisions that are likely to affect their interests and to achieve a shared awareness of the factors affecting the Company.